weifund/docs/docs/campaigns/running.md

 To transfer the funds from a campaign to its beneficiary, a payout transaction must be sent to the campaign smart contract system.
 Only the owner of the beneficiary account can withdraw the campaign funds.

-**To Payout Funds to a Beneficiary**

-1. Select the campaign you would like to payout
-2. Check if the payout button is available
-3. If it is available, click “Payout to Beneficiary”
-4. Select the payout settings
-5. Then click, “Review Payout”
-6. Review the payout information
-7. Then click, “Payout Campaign”
+The beneficiary account is typically a multisignature contract.
+Generate the payout transaction, obtain the required signatures, and send the transaction to the network.

 ## Handling the Unexpected

-If something has gone wrong with your campaign, the beneficiary can choose to withdraw all funds from the campaign contract at any time.
+If something has gone wrong with your campaign, the beneficiary can choose to withdraw all funds from the campaign contract at any time by sending a payout transaction from the beneficiary account.